nibrahim/prezbuddy/README.md

 ## Limitations

-Relies on xosd to get the job done.
-Works only on Gnu/Linux
+Relies on xosd to get the job done and hence needs `libxosd` installed.
+Works only on Gnu/Linux.